mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 > - Is predicted to infect the **_Bacterioides_** genus
 > - Has the ability to **integrate** into the bacterial genome

-# Before starting

-This practical requires Linux OS with "conda" installed.
-If you do not have access to any Linux OS, you can use virtual machines such as VirtualBox or Vagrant in MacOS or Windows.

-Once "conda" is available, we need to install several different tools that will be required during the viral identification and annotation pipeline:
+**Note:** For this practical several tools are required the viral identification and annotation pipeline:
 - **geNomad**
 - **CheckV**
 - **iPHOP**

+All these tools and the necessary databases have been preinstalled and are ready for you to use them.

 ## Step 1 - Initial virus discovery

 First, we run **geNomad** to identify viral sequences in our data.
 We use the ``--enable-score-calibration`` option to compute false discovery rates, allowing us to set a threshold to achieve a desired proportion of false positives (here we will use an FDR < 0.05).
-Further, we add the use the ``--cleanup`` flag to remove intermediate files and specify the number of threads using ``--cleanup``.
-As we are not using the ``--disable-find-proviruses`` option, geNomad will perform an initial prunning to remove potential contaminant host regions from proviral sequences.
+Further, we add the use the ``--cleanup`` flag to remove intermediate files and the ``--disable-find-proviruses`` option to avoid geNomad performing an initial prunning to remove potential contaminant host regions from proviral sequences (we will do this in the next step with CheckV).

 **Note:** The following command takes about Xh.
 You can also continue with the results in ``/data/precomputed/virome/genomad_viral_id/``.